How To Use CPF for Homeownership in Singapore: An Essential Guide 2024

 What is CPF?

-• Ordinary Account (OA): Used for housing, education, and insurance needs.
+• Ordinary Account (OA): Used primarily for housing, education, and approved insurance plans.

-• Special Account (SA): Reserved for retirement and retirement-related investments.
+• Special Account (SA): Reserved for retirement savings and related investments.

 Increased Job Satisfaction and Loyalty